Skip to main content

 NASA APOD API

-• Rest API can be called by using the following URL (GET method): https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY
+Rest API can be called by using the following URL using the GET method: https://api.nasa.gov/planetary/apod?api_key=DEMO_KEY

 Response

-The response data looks like the image below:
+The response payload looks like the image below:

 Nasa API response